anoma/namada-interface/apps/extension/README.md

 ## Installation of extension

-Once you have run `yarn build`, you can use the files in `./dist` to install the extension:
+Once you have run `yarn build`, you can use the files in `./build` to install the extension:

 ### Chrome

 1. In Chrome, select `Manage Extensions`
 2. Click the toggle to enable `Developer Mode`
-3. Click `Load Unpacked` and point to the `dist` folder in this project
+3. Click `Load Unpacked` and point to the `build` folder in this project

 ### Firefox